 Prebiotic soluble plant fibers are the very best.
 They are present in many vegetables and fruits.
 These plant fibers promote the growth of the best beneficial colon bacteria.
 When these bacteria thrive, many positive health outcomes occur, including better immunity, increased calcium and magnesium absorption, a healthier bowel wall (no leaky gut), less inflammation, reduced toxins in the blood and many others.
 Oligofructose and inulin are the names of the 2 best-known prebiotics with the most research behind them.
-These prebiotic fibers are particularly rich in wheat, rye, leeks, asparagus, chicory, Jerusalem artichokes and many other root vegetables like yams, bananas, garlic, agave and others.
+These prebiotic fibers are particularly rich in wheat, rye, leeks, asparagus, chicory, Jerusalem artichokes and many other root vegetables like yams, bananas, garlic, agave, and others.
 Our Prebiotin supplement, taken daily, can provide the assurance that you are getting enough prebiotic.

-It has long been known that fruits are an exceptional healthy food for just about everyone.
+It has long been known that fruits are an exceptionally healthy food for just about everyone.
 What has been recently found in Crohn’s patients is that fruits are specifically protective for them.
 Fruits have so many vitamins, minerals, antioxidants and so much fiber that there is virtually no limit to how much can be eaten.
-Fruit juice on the other hand may cause some problems.
+Fruit juice, on the other hand, may cause some problems.
 These are often high in plain glucose and fructose which may be troublesome for some.
 They usually have had all the beneficial fiber removed.
 Some Crohn’s patients will note that their GI tract tends to act up with fruit juices.
 You simply have to test yourself.

 Vegetables are the dietary backbone for the Crohn’s person.
-These are the foods that have so many of the beneficial fibers, including the very best prebiotics, inulin and oligofructose.
-They provide bulk for bowel regularity and are the source for fuel for the beneficial bowel bacteria.
+These are the foods that have so many of the beneficial fibers, including the very best prebiotics, inulin, and oligofructose.
+They provide bulk for bowel regularity and are the source of fuel for the beneficial bowel bacteria.
 It is these good bacteria that we want to see predominate within the gut.
-A high fat, high meat diet will always shift the bacterial balance in the opposite way, weakening the bowel wall, allowing a leaky gut to develop and insuring that endotoxins or toxins are absorbed into the blood stream.
+A high fat, high meat diet will always shift the bacterial balance in the opposite way, weakening the bowel wall, allowing a leaky gut to develop and ensuring that endotoxins or toxins are absorbed into the bloodstream.
 A wide selection of vegetables should be eaten and prepared with condiments as desired.
 If oils are to be used in preparation, note that canola oil and olive oil are likely the healthiest and best, as they provide a very good ratio of the good omega 3 oil to the not-so-good omega 6 oils.

 It is important to discuss vitamins with the physician.
-For the Crohn’s patient the following points on vitamins are worth considering.
+For the Crohn’s patient, the following points on vitamins are worth considering.